patrickcping/p1az_authorize_editor_tf_ea/README.md

 If not done so already, first configure your PingOne organization for Terraform access by following the instructions at the [PingOne Terraform provider Getting Started Guide](https://pingidentity.github.io/terraform-docs/getting-started/pingone/#configure-pingone-for-terraform-access).

+## Environment Setup

+- Create a new PingOne environment with the following services enabled:
+  - PingOne Authorize
+  - PingOne Protect
+- Request the appropriate feature flag to enable the Authorize Editor API

 ## Setting up the Project

 ### Variables